johsteffens/beth/README.md

 # About Beth

 *Beth* is a personal *"moonshot"* project.

-It serves as incubator of new ideas and as functional basis for depending projects.
+It serves as incubator of new ideas and as general-purpose functional basis for depending projects.

-In it I am re-thinking polymorphism, reflection-aided generic programming and functional programming.
-One goal is leveraging efficient application design with respect to scalability, maintainability and genericity.
+It integrates high-level programming paradigms in to standard C code making important features (such as OOP, Serialization) easily available, which are ortherwise accessible only in higher langages like C++, Java, Python, etc.

+It also (in a way) reinvents polymorphism and reflection-aided generic programming.

 Some objectives are...
    * Bridging the gap between procedural and object oriented programming.